CroneKorkN/rbcm/README.md

 ### reading state

-Every capability has a questionmark suffix version to access jobs called so far.
+Every capability has an automatically generated questionmark suffix version to access jobs called so far.

 ```ruby
 node "example.com" do